Medical Examinations and Inquiries: Employee Rights

 Independent Medical Examinations

-If you believe an IME is inappropriately broad or unrelated to legitimate job concerns, consider consulting with an employment attorney before the examination.
+If you believe an IME seems inappropriately broad or unrelated to legitimate job concerns, consider consulting with an employment attorney before the examination.
 Understanding your rights regarding examination scope and documentation can help protect your medical privacy while complying with legitimate examination requirements.

 Drug Testing in the Workplace